broker working real estate part time

 Save time with technology

-If you want to work fewer hours, consider incorporating more time-saving technology and automation tools into your business.
+If you want to work fewer hours, consider incorporating more time-saving technology, automation tools, and AI into your business.
 For instance, using a CRM (or client relationship management) tool can help you keep track of your contacts and automate repetitive tasks.
-Some CRMs (like Hubspot) even do email marketing, social media scheduling, and web hosting.
+Some CRMs even do email marketing, social media scheduling, and web hosting.
 The more comprehensive the tool, the less time (and potentially money) you have to spend managing the various aspects of your real estate business.

 Set realistic expectations

-Building your real estate business from scratch can take time, especially for those new to real estate and want to work part-time.
+Building your real estate business from scratch can take time, especially for those new to real estate.
 So, you’ll want to set realistic goals and expectations for what you can achieve.

 Surround yourself with support